Skip to Main Content

 Hospital Call

 In-hospital call is a valuable experience in the professional development of resident physicians, and is one mechanism for placing the resident in a position of increased responsibility for patients.
 On-call duty in the hospital is one of the requirements of the ACGME for an accredited neurology residency.
-Our program was an early adopter of the night-float system, and as of July 2017, there are no in-house 24 hour call shifts.
-There is a home call system at the VA.
+Our program was an early adopter of the night-float system, and there are no in-house 24 hour call shifts.
+There is a home call system at the VA and for pediatric neurology.

 Supervised Call Shifts

-Each new PGY-2 resident will have their first night consult shift, as well as two ER consult shifts, supervised with a PGY-4 “buddy” who is present for the entirety of the shift to supervise them and provide guidance and training.
+Each PGY-2 resident will have a PGY-3 ‘buddy’ for their first call shifts while on the Consult Night Float rotation.
 During these shifts, new residents learn the hospital system, participate in stroke codes, and develop their consultation skills, so that they will be better prepared to take overnight calls later in the year.

 Nightfloat